koszalix/rewrite-helper/README.md

 ## Auto correctness check
 On start rewrite helper checks correctness of job parameters if correctness check fails job will not be added.
-### Checks common for all jobs types
-Regardless of job type rewrite-helper will always check:
-1. Domain is correct
-2. IP addresses are valid ipv4 or ipv6 addresses
-### Check specific for http jobs
-1. Port is from range 0 to 65535
-2. Response status code is valid according to [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231)

-## Work without failover
-In case when failover is no needed or there is no failover host now, leave failover empty or delete failover parameter.

 ## [See example config file](https://github.com/koszalix/rewrite-helper/blob/main/templates/example_config.yml)
 ## [Empty config file](https://github.com/koszalix/rewrite-helper/blob/main/templates/config_clear.yml)